David Lodge (author): Family and early career

-"Some members of the audience had caught the words and tittered uneasily, taking it as a joke in poor taste.
+Some members of the audience had caught the words and tittered uneasily, taking it as a joke in poor taste.
 In the interval everybody discovered the awful truth, and the second half of the show fell very flat."

 In August 1964, Lodge and his family went to the United States, on a scholarship from the Harkness Commonwealth Fellowship.
-It required Lodge to travel at least three months out of twelve in the United States, with a car provided by the donor.
+Lodge had to travel at least three months out of twelve in the United States, with a car provided by the donor.
 The family first lived in Providence, Rhode Island, where David Lodge followed the American literature course at Brown University.
 During this period, free of teaching obligations, Lodge was able to complete a third novel, The British Museum Is Falling Down.
 Lodge's original title for the novel was The British Museum Has Lost Its Charm, a line from a George and Ira Gershwin song, but he was refused permission to use it by the Gershwin Publishing Corporation.
 In March 1965 the family went on a trip across the country, eventually moving to San Francisco.

-In 1966, Lodge published his first book of academic criticism, Language of Fiction, and in 1967 defended his doctoral thesis for a PhD in English awarded in 1967 by Birmingham University.
+In 1966, Lodge published his first book of academic criticism, Language of Fiction and in 1967 defended his doctoral thesis for a PhD in English awarded in 1967 by Birmingham University.